-Once you’ve got the River Trail and waterfall under your belt, I recommend a slightly more strenuous hike to a lookout atop the Continental Divide.
+Once the River Trail and waterfall are behind you, consider a slightly more strenuous hike to a lookout atop the Continental Divide.
 The Sendero Bosque Nuboso (Cloud Forest Trail) ★ heads east from the reserve entrance.
 As its name implies, the trail leads through thick, virgin cloud forest.
-Keep your eyes open for any number of bird and mammal species, including toucans, trogans, honeycreepers, and howler monkeys.
-Some great specimens of massive strangler fig trees are on the trail.
-These trees start as parasitic vines and eventually engulf their host tree.
+Keep your eyes open for any number of bird and mammal species, including toucans, trogons, honeycreepers, and howler monkeys.
+The trail has some great specimens of massive strangler fig trees, which start as parasitic vines and eventually engulf their host tree.
 After 1.9km (1.2 miles), you will reach the Continental Divide.
-Despite the sound of this, there’s only a modest elevation gain of some 65m (213 ft.).
+This might sound daunting, but there’s a modest elevation gain of only some 65m (213 ft.).

 Some of the trails can be very muddy, depending on the season, so ask about current conditions.
-Before venturing into the forest, have a look around the information center.
-Several guidebooks are available, as well as posters and postcards of some of the reserve’s more famous animal inhabitants.
+Before venturing into the forest, have a look around the info center.
+Several guidebooks are available, as well as postcards of some of the reserve’s more famous animal inhabitants.

 Night tours of the reserve leave every evening at 6:15pm.
-The cost is $17, including admission to the reserve, a 2-hour hike, and, most important, a guide with a high-powered searchlight.
-For an extra $5, they’ll throw in round-trip transportation to and from your area hotel.
+The cost is $23, including admission to the reserve, a 2-hour hike, and, most important, a guide with a high-powered searchlight.
+For an extra $5, round-trip transportation to and from your hotel can usually be arranged.

 The Bat Jungle ★★★ (tel.
-2645-7701; www.batjungle.com) provides an in-depth look into the life and habits of these odd flying mammals.
+2645-7701; daily 9am–6pm) provides an in-depth look into the life and habits of these odd flying mammals.
 A visit here includes several different types of exhibits, from skeletal remains to a large enclosure where you get to see various live species in action—the enclosure and room are kept dark, and the bats have had their biological clocks tricked into thinking that it’s night.
 It’s quite an interesting experience.
-The Bat Jungle is open daily from 9am to 8pm, and the tour lasts around 45 minutes; the last tour starts at 6:45pm.
-Admission is $13 for adults and $11 for students.
+Admission is $16 for adults and $14 for students.
 Children under 6 are free.

-If you’ve had your fill of birds, snakes, bugs, butterflies, and bats, you might want to stop at the Orchid Garden ★★ (tel.
-2645-5308; www.monterverdeorchidgarden.net), in Santa Elena across from the Pensión El Tucano.
+If you’ve had your fill of critters, you might want to stop at the Orchid Garden ★★ (tel.
+2645-5308; daily 8am–5pm), in Santa Elena across from the Pensión El Tucano.
 This botanical garden has more than 425 species of orchids.
 The tour is fascinating, especially given the fact that you need (and are given) a magnifying glass to see some of the flowers in bloom.
-Admission is $10 for adults, $7 for students and $ 5 for kids ages 12 to 6.
-It’s open daily from 8am to 5pm.
+Admission is $14 for adults, $11 for students and free for children under 12.

 Agricultural & Culinary Tourism

-Several options are available for those looking for a glimpse into the practices and processes of daily life in this region.
-Don Juan Coffee Tour ★★ (tel.
-2645-7100; www.donjuancoffeetour.com) is a local, family-farm operation, which offers a 2-hour tour on their sprawling farm.
-Coffee is the primary crop and focus of the tour, although these folks also have a range of crops, including macadamia; a trapiche, or sugar cane mill; and small boutique-chocolate production area.
+If you’re looking for a glimpse into the practices and processes of daily life in this region, Don Juan Tours ★★ (tel.
+4001-8714) is a local, family-run operation that offers a 2-hour tour of its sprawling farm.
+Coffee is the primary crop and the focus of the tour, although there are a range of crops, including macadamia; a trapiche, or sugarcane mill; and a small, boutique chocolate-production area.
 As a bonus, you get a snack and coffee tasting, and you may even get to meet the farm’s namesake septuagenarian, Don Juan.
-The tour costs $35 for adults and $15 for children 6 to 12, including transportation.
+The tour costs $33/adults and $10/children.

 El Trapiche Tour ★★ (tel.
-2645-7780 or 2645-7650; www.eltrapichetour.com) is another family-run tour, which gives you insight into the traditional means of harvesting and processing sugar cane, as well as the general life on a farm that includes bananas, macadamia, and citrus groves.
+2645-7780 or 2645-7650) is another family-run tour, which gives you insight into the traditional means of harvesting and processing sugarcane, as well as the general life on a farm that includes bananas, macadamia, and citrus groves.
 Back at the farmhouse, you get to see how the raw materials are turned into cane liquor, raw sugar, and local sweets.
 The 2-hour tour includes a ride in an ox-drawn cart, and a visit to the family’s coffee farm and roasting facility.
-Depending upon the season, you may even get to pick a bushel of raw coffee beans.
-Tours run daily at 10am and 3pm, and cost $32 for adults, and $12 for children 6 through 12, and include transportation.
+Depending on the season, you may even get to pick a bushel of raw coffee beans.
+Tours run daily at 10am and 3pm, and cost $35 for adults, and $10 for children 10 through 12, and include transportation.

-Finally, if you want a detailed explanation of the processes involved in growing, harvesting, processing, and producing chocolate, be sure to stop by Café Caburé for their Chocolate Tour.
-You’ll take some chocolate beans right through the roasting, grinding, and tempering processes, in the 45-minute tour.
-The tour is offered most days at 1:30pm, and by appointment.
-The cost is $10.
+If you want a detailed explanation of the processes involved in growing, harvesting, processing, and producing chocolate, be sure to stop by Café Caburé for its Chocolate Tour.
+You’ll take some chocolate beans right through the roasting, grinding, and tempering processes during the 45-minute tour.
+The tour is offered most days at 1pm and 4pm.
+The cost is $18.

 Learn the Language

 The Centro Panamericano de Idiomas ★ (tel.
-2645-5441; www.cpi-edu.com) offers immersion language classes in a wonderful setting.
-A 1-week program with 4 hours of class per day and a homestay with a Costa Rican family costs $550.
-They offer language seminars on topics such as social work, medicine, and security.
-Be sure to check their website for the dates the seminars are taking place.
+8861-6552) offers immersion language classes in a wonderful setting.
+A 1-week program with 4 hours of class per day costs $460.
+The center also offers language seminars on topics such as social work, medicine, and security.
+Be sure to check its website for seminar dates.